One of the three Care of Magical Creatures professors, and Head of Slytherin House.

 A Muggle-born Hufflepuff with an average upbringing in suburban London.
 Ricky is quiet, bookish and on the shy side, but generally well-adjusted.

-- Amazingly Embarrassing Parents: Downplayed because they have not yet appeared on the model.
-Ricky's mum and dad are overly proud, and all too willing to wax lyrical about their son: the good and the bad.
+- Amazingly Embarrassing Parents: Ricky's mum and dad are overly proud, and far more willing to wax lyrical about their son than he'd like.